 I am the organizer of the Southern California Philosophy of Physics Group, which meets several times a quarter in Irvine.
 I am also Associate Editor of Philosophy of Science, the official journal of the Philosophy of Science Association.

-Most of my recent work has been on the mathematical and conceptual foundations of classical and quantum field theories.
+More generally, my research concerns the mathematical and conceptual foundations of classical and quantum field theories.
 I also work on issues in general philosophy of science (and epistemology more broadly), with particular interest in questions concerning model building in finance; I maintain serious side interests in category theory and the foundations of mathematics, atomic physics and quantum control, and in non-relativistic quantum theory.
-My book, The Physics of Wall Street, which explains how ideas have moved from physics into financial modeling over the last century, was published by Houghton Mifflin Harcourt in early January, 2013.
+My first book, The Physics of Wall Street, explains how ideas have moved from physics into financial modeling over the last century.
+It was published by Houghton Mifflin Harcourt in early January, 2013.

 A complete cv is available for download.